The basic format for an APA reference is:

 - For a book, the publisher.

-- For journal articles, the journal name (capitalised and in italics), volume, issue, page numbers, doi.
+- For journal articles, the journal name (capitalised and in italics), volume, issue, page numbers, DOI.

 - Do not include ebook type or database name if it is from a standard academic database or source, unless the item is only available from that source